darshansivaram07/Mobile_Price_Prediction/README.md

 ##  Data

 We split our data into training and validation datasets and apply ML pipeline on these two.
-Than, run the most accurate model(knn) to predict target values of test dataset.
+Then, run the most accurate model(knn) to predict target values of test dataset.